Archive for March, 2006

 al Coda

 This is another sad day for my family.
-Though my mother has fought valiantly to endure a last-ditch round of chemotherapy, today she and her doctors (James Brinkman and Daniel Vicario, truly compassionate physicians who have cared for her as if she were their own) have agreed that her battle is unwinnable, further suffering pointless, and that hospice care is what is needed.
-I’ve just got off the phone with them.
+Though my mother has fought valiantly to endure a last-ditch round of chemotherapy, today she and her doctors (James Brinkman and Daniel Vicario, who have cared for her as if she were their own mother) have agreed that her battle is unwinnable, further suffering pointless, and that hospice care is what is needed.
 She may have a week or two.

-It is proving to be difficult for me to do any proper writing here during this trying time.
+It is proving to be difficult for me to get back to any real writing here during this difficult time.
 Though there is much that I want to get back to, I simply can’t focus properly right now.
-Dennett et al. will be dealt with in due course.
+Dennett et al.will be dealt with in due course.

 Cold Spring, NY